 We will have a panel discussion with utilities from the West that were involved in the coordination and provision of restoration personnel to Florida after Hurricane Irma and the recent support for PG&E's response from the wildfires..
 We will learn the tactics and lessons from their experiences.

 11:00 AM - 12:00 PM

-Results from the recent survey of operating companies are shared followed by a group discussion on how they use damage prediction models to prepare for weather events.
+PG&E leads a discussion on outage models, presenting their own Damage Following Program.
+We also share and discuss results from a recent EEI survey of operating companies on how they use damage prediction models to prepare for weather events.

 12:00 PM - 1:00 PM

 Served in Opal Foyer

 1:00 PM - 2:00 PM